Give the gift small icon

 "Present and preserve your keepsakes as opposed to hiding them away.
 A curated memorabilia box not only holds your most treasured pieces, it should tell their origin story—beautifully and archivally—so they can be cherished and shared for years to come," explained Renee Innis, Akin Founder.

 • Archival Methods offers archival boxes as well as a whole product category for “object storage.”
 They have additional custom options for fitting objects more snuggly in the boxes, too.
+Check them out on Allies in 'Stuff' for a discount code!

-• Etsy is a logical choice for creative and custom options you’ve never even knew existed, offering a wild variety of sizes, styles, and materials to match your purpose or occasion.
+• Etsy is a logical choice for creative and custom options you’ve never even knew existed, offering a breathtaking variety of sizes, styles, and materials to match your purpose or occasion.

-• Nokbox is more about functional preparedness, organizing all of the critical information about your life in a box.
-If you’re going to store and rely on hardcopy, however, we strongly encourage a digital equivalent (e.g., Keylu, GoodTrust, Trustworthy ...).
-Digital options are more flexible, easier to update, and accessible from anywhere.
+• Nokbox is about functional preparedness, organizing critical information about your life in a box.
+Keep in mind that if you’re going to store and rely on hardcopy, however, we strongly encourage: (1) fireproof, and know what that covers, (2) never put passwords into a single physical, open access, hardcopy location, and (3) use a digital equivalent for all your life documentation (such as a digital vault from Trustworthy).
+Digital options are less vulnerable, easier to update, and accessible from anywhere.

-• Petite Keep offers more traditional aesthetics for its boxes, sort of a Pottery Barn or Draper James feel, with customization for initials, patterns, etc.
+• Petite Keep offers more traditional aesthetics for its boxes, sort of a Pottery Barn or Draper James feel, with customization for initials, patterns, and more.

 • Savor, in contrast to Petite Keep, offers a cleaner, more basic style like you might find from archival-quality sources.
 Its collection has expanded to offer drawers for vertically oriented boxes, built-in envelopes, and more to cover whatever ‘stuff’ you might have in mind to combine.

 Need we say it again?
-Just as we tell you “Before you store it, Artifct it,” before you box it, Artifct it.
-And slip your Artifcts collection QR code inside for safe keeping of all those stories, videos, and more from your Artifcts collection.
+Just as we tell you “Before you store it, Artifct it," before you box that, Artifct that, too.
+And slip your Artifcts collection QR code inside or as a sticker on the box for safe keeping of all those stories, videos, and more from your Artifcts collection.
 Your future self will thank you!
-And if you need a little help getting started, check out Artifct concierge options. ->
+And if you need a little help getting started, check out Artifcts concierge options. ->

 My Artifcts homepage with option to create personal collection QR code